-- a) The identification and assessment of impacts are detailed in the final EIAr dated 02 November 2022 and sufficient assessment of the key identified issues and impacts have been completed. - b) The procedure followed for impact assessment is adequate for the decision-making process. - c) The proposed mitigation of impacts identified and assessed adequately curtails the identified impacts. - d) EMPr measures for the pre-construction, construction and rehabilitation phases of the development were proposed and included in the EIAr and will be implemented to manage the identified environmental impacts during the construction phase.
+- c) The proposed mitigation of impacts identified and assessed adequately curtails the identified impacts. - d) EMPr measures for the pre-construction, construction and rehabilitation phases of the development were proposed and included in the final BAR and will be implemented to manage the identified environmental impacts during the construction phase.